Artemisia californica: Cultivation

 This shrub is cultivated as an ornamental plant in native plant and wildlife gardens, natural landscaping design, and for restoration of disturbed sites and degraded coastal sage scrub.
 There are several lower height cultivars in the horticulture trade, for drought-tolerant groundcover use.

 It thrives in full sun, preferring to grow on west or north-facing slopes.
 It needs little water and prefers no water in the summer months; it does not seem that soil types affect plant growth much.
 This plant relies on wildfire for seed germination and burned plants can crown-sprout and keep growing.

 Animals rarely eat Artemisia californica, most likely due to the presence of bitter aromatic terpenes, but it provides good cover for smaller birds and other animals that can fit between its stems.
 It is an important habitat plant for the endangered California gnatcatcher.

 Uses

 Indigenous uses

 A. californica is known by several names to different Chumashan linguistic groups (Barbareño: we'wey; Cruzeño and Inseño: wewey; Obispeño: tilho; Ventureño: wewe'y).
 The Chumash used the plant for many recreational, ritual, and medicinal purposes.
-For example, stems were used to kindle fire and create arrows, and leaves/branches were used as incense and disinfectants for funeral rituals.
+For example, wood from the stems was used to kindle fire by forming the horizontal piece of a fire drill, as the fore-shaft of arrows and as fuel for cooking.
+Branches were used as windbreaks and brush barricades; leaves/branches were used as incense and disinfectants for funeral rituals.
+The leaves were used in treating headaches by tying leaves to the forehead or by rubbing the leaves in water and wetting the hair and head with it; leaves were also carried inside hats to feel cooler.
+Boiled leaves were boiled and the steam was inhaled to treat paralysis.
+Decoctions were used to treat poison oak.
+The plant was also used to fumigate homes after funerals and bundles of the plant were erected during winter solstice ceremonies.

 The Cahuilla employ A. californica as a treatment to fight coughs and colds by chewing the leaves, either dried or fresh.
+They also used it in girl's puberty rites; decoctions were drunk before each menstrual period accompanied by dietary restrictions.
+The decoction was also given to newborn babies a day after birth to purge their bodies.
 It is used by the Cahuilla and Tongva to alleviate menstrual cramps and to ease labor– the plant stimulates the uterine mucosa, which quickens childbirth.
-The Ohlone use it as a pain remover by applying the leaves to wounds or teeth.
+The Ohlone use it as a pain reliever by applying the leaves to teeth or tying them over wounds.
+Decoctions of the plant were used to bathe patients with colds, coughs, and rheumatism and taken internally to treat asthma along with back and chest poultices.